NethermindEth/Forta-Agents/DYDX-Bots/Perpetual-Large-Deposits-Withdrawals/README.md

   - Type is always set to "Suspicious".
   - Metadata contains:
     - `quantizedAmount`: tokens amount that was deposited or withdrawn.
-    - `starkKey`: stark key of the user involved in the tranfer.
+    - `starkKey`: stark key of the user involved in the transfer.
     - `assetType`: assetType that is different from the system one.

 ## Test Data